Robert Henry (minister): Family

 In June 1763 he was married to Anne Balderston (d.
 1800).

 Works

-He wrote the 6-volume History of Great Britain on a New Plan (1771), covering the period from the first Roman invasion until the reign of King Henry VIII.
+He wrote a History of Great Britain on a New Plan (1771), covering the period from the first Roman invasion until the reign of King Henry VIII.
 The novelty consisted in dividing the subjects into different heads, civil history, military, social, and so on, and following out each of them separately.
 The work was mainly a compilation, having no critical qualities.
 Despite the persistent and ferocious attacks of Dr Gilbert Stewart, it was successful, and brought the author over £3000.
 It attracted the support of the Earl of Mansfield, whose persuasion gained for Henry a government pension of £100.
+The work was posthumously concluded by Malcolm Laing.